brummer10/NeuralRack/README.md

 NeuralRack supports resampling when needed to match the expected sample rate of the loaded models.
 Both models and the IR Files may have different expectations regarding the sample rate.

+The IR loader module support two different modes, default is "Stereo", that means it could load one IR file peer channel, each channel have a gain controller.
+The second mode is "Mix", that could load as well two IR files, but the output will be mixed together into a two channel mono stream.
+It have a "Mix" controller and a "Master" gain control.
+When only one IR file is loaded the "Mix" controller will do nothing and the IR file will be applied to both channels.

 ## Packaging Status

 [![AUR package](https://repology.org/badge/version-for-repo/aur/neuralrack.svg)](https://repology.org/project/neuralrack/versions)